Pork with Paprika, Mushrooms, and Sour Cream

 - Brown the pork pieces in olive oil over medium-high heat.
-I used my favorite new pan, and in this cast-iron enamel casserole it took about 6 minutes to get all the meat nicely browned.
+It took about 6 minutes to get all the meat nicely browned.

 - While the meat browns, wash and dry the mushrooms, then slice them into thick slices, about 1/2 inch.

 - When meat is all browned, remove it to another dish, add another T olive oil and saute mushrooms until they are nicely browned and all liquid has been cooked off.

 - Remove mushrooms to the same dish with the browned pork pieces, add a little more olive oil if needed, and cook the diced onions about 3-5 minutes, or until they’re just starting to brown.

 - Add Minced Garlic (affiliate link), 1 T more paprika, Dried Thyme (affiliate link), and crushed caraway seeds (if using) and saute about 2 minutes more.

 - Add one can petite dice tomatoes with juice and 1/2 cup chicken stock and let the mixture simmer for 10 minutes, or until it’s slightly thickened.